jrforrest/llmtool/README.md

 My Command-line tool for interracting with LLMs.
 Currently supports LLaMA and GPT.

-This is a personal tool and is not maintained for public use.
-There are better-maintained alternatives available out there since I built this.
+This is a prototype-grade personal tool and is not maintained for public use.
+There are better-maintained tools available out there since I built this.

 ## Usage